Prairie madness: Risk factors

 Many stayed very attached to their way of life back East, and their attempts to make their new homes in the West adhere to the old ways sometimes triggered prairie madness.
 Others tried to adapt to the entirely new way of life, and abandoned the old ways, but still fell victim to madness.
 Some coping mechanisms to escape the emotional trauma of moving to the prairie was to continually move around to new locations, or to move back East.

 Immigrants were particularly at risk for prairie madness.
 Immigrant families not only had to suffer from isolation, but the settlers who lived in their area often had different languages and customs.
 As such, this was an even further separation from society.
-Immigrant families were also hard-hit by prairie madness because they came from communities in Europe that were very close-knit small villages and life on the prairie was a terrible shock for them.
+Immigrant families were also hard-hit by prairie madness because they came from communities in Europe that were very close-knit small villages, and life on the prairie was a terrible shock for them.

 There is a debate between scholars as to whether the condition affected women more than men, although there is documentation of both cases in both fiction and non-fiction from the nineteenth century.
 Women and men each had different manifestations of the disease, women turning towards social withdrawal and men to violence.

 Symptoms

 Since prairie madness does not refer to a clinical term, there is no specific set of symptoms of the affliction.
 However, the descriptions of prairie madness in historical writing, personal accounts, and Western literature elucidate what some of the effects of the affliction were.

 The symptoms of prairie madness were similar to those of depression.
 The women affected by prairie madness were said to show symptoms such as crying, slovenly dress, and withdrawal from social interactions.
 Men also showed signs of depression, which sometimes manifested in violence.
-Prairie madness was not unique from other types of depression, but the harsh conditions on the prairie triggered this depression, and it was difficult to overcome without getting off of the prairie.
+Prairie madness was not unique from other types of depression, but the harsh conditions on the prairie triggered this depression, and it was difficult to overcome without getting off the prairie.

 In extreme cases, the depression would lead to mental breakdown.
 This could lead to suicide.
 There are theories that the suicides caused by prairie madness were typically committed by women, and performed in an exhibitionist fashion.